aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/additional-chart-features/chart-recover-workbook/_index.md

 Yes, you can get a free trial of Aspose.Slides for .NET to evaluate its features and capabilities.
 [Get the free trial here](https://releases.aspose.com/).

-### 3. Where can I find the official documentation for Aspose.Slides for .NET?
+### 3. Where can I find the documentation for Aspose.Slides for .NET?

-You can access the official documentation for Aspose.Slides for .NET [here](https://reference.aspose.com/slides/net/).
+You can access the documentation for Aspose.Slides for .NET [here](https://reference.aspose.com/slides/net/).
 It contains detailed information, examples, and API references.

 ### 4. How do I purchase a license for Aspose.Slides for .NET?

-To purchase a license for Aspose.Slides for .NET, visit the official Aspose website and use the following link: [Purchase Aspose.Slides for .NET](https://purchase.aspose.com/buy).
+To purchase a license for Aspose.Slides for .NET, visit the Aspose website and use the following link: [Purchase Aspose.Slides for .NET](https://purchase.aspose.com/buy).

 ### 5. What is the maximum title length for SEO optimization?